 If yes, are local road projects identified using the same methodology as state roads?
+No selection committee

 If no, describe the methodology used to identify local road projects as part of this program.
 Local road projects are typically identified via local municipalities or through the MPO planning process.